 Global Settings for Purchase Orders

-Go to Account (lower right corner) > Settings > Purchase Orders to change the following settings:
+Go to Account (lower left corner) > Settings > Purchase Orders to change the following settings:

 Billing and Shipping Address